ronilan/rusticon/From_Crumbicon_to_Rusticon.md

 ### The Missing Piece

-With the app ported, enhanced functionality introduced and a layered stack in place, it is important to point out the one thing that the Crumb stack can do but the Rust one can not.
+With the app ported, enhanced functionality introduced, and a layered stack in place, it is important to point out the one thing that the Crumb stack can do but the Rust one can not.

-Full featured UI frameworks would usually keep a data structure of their elements/components and a mechanism to allow elements/components to access other elements/components in that data structure.
+Full featured UI frameworks would usually keep a data structure of their elements/components and a mechanis that allows said elements/components to access other elements/components in that same data structure.
 It is usually implemented in the form of a tree (e.g. [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) and [Impossible.js](https://github.com/ronilan/that-is-impossible)) or in the form of an array (e.g [BlockLike.js](https://github.com/ronilan/BlockLike)).
 Neither [`tui.crumb`](https://github.com/ronilan/tui.crumb) usable nor Rust [`tui_engine`](./src/tui_engine.rs) implementation provide such mechanism.

 In Crumb, and thus in `tui.crumb` dynamic scoping provides the cross reference functionality.
 This allows the event functions of one element to have reference to all other elements in the application and act on them.
 Rust implementation can't do that.
 Crumbicon uses that ability to detect when the [mouse is no longer over any of the color pickers](https://github.com/ronilan/crumbicon/blob/main/src/elements.crumb#L189-L197).
-To support same in Rust, the state, a data structure shared between all components, was used in lieu of direct reference.
-A [`picker_mode`](https://github.com/ronilan/rusticon/blob/main/src/main.rs#L35) field solves the problem.
+To support same in Rusticon, the state, a data structure shared between all components, was used in lieu of direct reference.
+A [`picker_mode`](https://github.com/ronilan/rusticon/blob/main/src/main.rs#L35) field solves that specific problem.

-While effective, this approach highlights the limitations of this little TUI implementation as such approach would not scale well to more complex UIs.
+While effective, this approach highlights the limitations of this little TUI implementation, as such approach would not scale well to more complex UIs.

 ## Binaries